 Most people think of Biedermeier as a style

-When asked to describe it, one tends to find a variety of responses, mostly vague and often conflicting.
+When asked to describe it, one tends to find a variety of vague and often conflicting responses.
 Some will describe a style consisting of clean lines and sparse ornamentation while others will comment on what they perceive as fussiness and complicated features.
 Depending on the historical perspective from which one views the style, both answers are correct.

 On many pieces there is a simplicity and elegance of line that stands out as stylistically significant, even if one can't identify the style.
 While on other pieces carved roman faces on pilasters and elaborately carved and colored feline feet and carved chimeras can come across as elaborate and far from simplistic.
 Biedermeier is all of these.